mrizwanashiq/mean-crud/README.md

 Navigate to `http://localhost:4200/`.

-Or to run it on specific port, Run `ng serve --port 8081`.
-Navigate to `http://localhost:8081/`.
+Or to run it on specific port, Run `ng serve --port 8081`, and navigate to `http://localhost:8081/`.